vuanhtuan1012/machine-learning/README.md

 In this assignment, you need to predict profits for a food truck.

 Suppose you are the CEO of a restaurant franchise and considering different cities for opening a new outlet.
 The chain already has trucks in various cities and you have data for profits and populations from the cities.

-They are presented in the figure below.
+The data set is stored in the file `ex1data1.txt` and is presented in the figure below.
 A negative value for profit indicates a loss.

 <p align="center">
 <img src="images/linear_regression_restaurant.svg" width="100%">